EGO-Tech/starbase-ships/pebbler/README.md

 No.

-#### How much can I make from hauling safe zone asteriods?
+#### How much can I make from hauling safe zone asteroids?

-It is not very lucrative, but here is an estimated breakdown of 45Mv asteriods (with a rough breakdown of 35Mv shell and 10Mv core) from the safe zone I got during testing.
+It is not very lucrative, but here is an estimated breakdown of 45Mv asteroids (with a rough breakdown of 35Mv shell and 10Mv core) from the safe zone I got during testing.

 | Material | Volume | Credits |
 | --- | --- | --- |